saktibuana/pang_sederhana/_posts/2017-10-22-coloring-book.markdown

 image: /assets/images/placeholder-8.jpg
 author: Thomas Vaeth
 tags:
-  - Squid
+  - Git
-  - Moon Drinking
+  - Sublime Merge
-  - Kale
+  - Sublime Text
 ---
 Kept thinking that everyone has its own color, but the more I lived, the more I see that probably we just have our own pallete.
 Which will be change over time..
 Fingerstache tousled DIY +1.